 What to Do on Isla Holbox

 For the most part, Isla Holbox is about the opposite of doing something.
 It’s such a laid-back place you’ll love simply laying on the beach and getting your fill of endless seafood dishes (just me?).
+But there are a few fun things to do in Isla Holbox that you won’t want to miss.

 Rent a Bike: This was my absolute favorite day that I spent on Isla Holbox.
 I rented a bike for $10 and road around the whole island.
 I stopped when I was hungry or thirsty or needed to cool down in the ocean.
 I parked it up and walked to the very tip of the island where I spotted pink flamingos and walked out to an enormous sandbar.
 I highly recommend spending a day riding bicycles around the island.